About the Site

 Image Editors

-Image editing is mostly done with the GIMP editor, a very flexible editor.
-On occasion, I had done some basic image editing using the Preview image viewer on the Apple Macintosh (in OS X 10.6, "Snow Leopard").
-Preview had some basic editing capabilities and an excellent automatic color-correction feature.
-However, subsequent versions of Preview, as a consequence of newer OS X releases, have an automatic versioning feature that I find undesirable.
+I edit images with the GIMP (GNU Image Manipulation Program) editor, which is very flexible.
+On occasion, I did basic image editing using the Preview image viewer on the Apple Macintosh (specifically, OS X 10.6, "Snow Leopard"; I have since moved off the Macintosh platform and now exclusively use Linux.)
+Preview had some basic editing capabilities and an excellent color-correction feature.
+However, subsequent versions of Preview used an automatic versioning and backup feature that I found undesirable.
 So I went back to using the GIMP editor.

 I used Paint Shop Pro (in Windows) to create the first version of the sign images ("pseudo-markers") seen on the interactive Route Log.
 In Version 7.1, the markers were replaced, using more realistic-appearing fonts, using the GIMP editor as described on the Route Markers page.